EspeditoJunior/ramsoft/README.md

 # Other topics

 I have used Xunit and npm instead of yarn and NUnit, as i am more used to these tools.
+There are other improvements that could be made to this project, that we can discuss in the next interview, especially related to styling and user interface.